danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 https://github.com/chromium/subspace/blob/714e0cec352c77968e3caa3bf78b3b1d83ea984a/PRINCIPLES.md?plain=1#L60-L62).

 But anyway, what do we do?
 I want to stop out-of-bounds bugs in C++ code from constantly being exploited.
-I want to stop the people who want to steal all of your private data for the rest of your life (which almost certainly you will not know when or if it happens, unless they tell you).
+I want to stop the people who want to steal all of your private data.
+Silent and persistent compromise, which allows theft of your past, present and future data, is not as rare or as difficult as it should be, and that is due in part to memory unsafety bugs like out of bounds memory accesses.

 ## Making the conversion free